SC5/cerebellum/README.md

 Object containining store ids and stores.
 Best practice is to put these to their own file as well, see **"Stores (stores.js)"** documentation below.

-#### autoClearCaches

-Automatically clear the client Store cache for affected collection or model.
-Defaults to true.
-If this is not enabled you need to explicitly clear the caches in event handlers.

 #### initStore

 Initialize store for route handlers (**this.store**).
 Defaults to true.
 Disable if you want to perform the data retrieval elsewhere.
 For example, when using framework like [Omniscient](https://github.com/omniscientjs/omniscient) you would perform the data fetching in server.js & client.js and pass cursor to immutable data structure in routeContext.

-#### instantResolve

-With instantResolve you can make the **fetch** promises to resolve immediately with empty data.
-When **fetch** calls actually finish, they will fire **fetch:storeId** events that you can use to re-render the routes.
-This is really useful when you want to render the view skeleton immediately and show some loading spinners while the data retrieval is ongoing. instantResolve will only affect client side **fetch** calls, it has no effect on server side.

 ### Routes (routes.js)